qaalabs/DE5M6/docs/labs/01-lakehouse.md

 Now that you have a workspace, it's time to create a data lakehouse into which you'll ingest data.

 1. On the menu bar on the left, select **Create**.
 In the New page, under the *Data Engineering* section, select **Lakehouse**.
-    - Give it a unique name of your choice.
-    - For example: `fab_lakehouse`
+    - Give it a name of your choice.
+For example: `fab_lakehouse`

-    !!! note "If the **Create** option is not pinned to the sidebar, you need to select the ellipsis (…) option first."
+    !!! tip "If the **Create** option is not pinned to the sidebar, you need to select the ellipsis (…) option first."

     After a minute or so, a new empty lakehouse will be created.